cue-lang/cue/README.md

 CUE is an open source configuration language which aims to make complex configurations more manageable and usable.

-CUE is a constrained-based language.
+CUE is a constraint-based language.
 Constraints provide a powerful yet simple alternative to inheritance, a common source of complexity with other configuration languages.